rhombusgansschool/win11-all-icons-on-taskbar/README.md

 ## Does it affect PC performance?
 When the script is in standby mode, it does **not** affect the CPU and requires only about 30 MB of RAM.
 When it is running (which is rare and takes less than a second), it uses **much less** than 1% of the CPU.
 To reduce the already tiny performance impact, a minified script is used and the process is assigned the lowest priority.

+## Wanna run it only once without installing/running a WMI-Event in the Background?
+Just run `run-once-min.ps1`.
+If you want to put the script in your `shell:startup` without changing ExecutionPolicy (aka the easy way):
+Put a shortcut.ink into to your `shell:startup` with `powershell.exe -ExecutionPolicy Bypass -File "C:\Path\To\Your\Script.ps1"` as destination

 ## Acknowledgment
 u/Aemony from Reddit for the idea of using a registry event trigger